 Our major existing and potential competitors for our Robotics & Space Operations business include Oceaneering, Honeybee Robotics, Motiv, Maxar, Malin and Jena.
-The current competitive market dynamics consist primarily of, in connection with each solution procured by customers for their specific spacecraft or mission, competitive tensions between heritage and proven on-orbit flight performance providers versus low cost, non-proven providers that are newer to the market.
+We view the current competitive market dynamics as bifurcated between providers offering heritage and proven on-orbit flight performance solutions versus low cost, non-proven providers that are newer to the market.